upm-space/dO2s/meteor/doc/a04-rolling-your-authentication.md

 ### Password Recovery

 #### Using the Email Package
 To do the password recovery we have to set up sending emails first.
-As explained in the guide from The Meteor Chef to [set up the email package](https://themeteorchef.com/tutorials/using-the-email-package).
+As explained in the guide from The Meteor Chef to [set up the email package].

-We need to install the `email` package from meteor, then we have to set up an email provider like [Mailgun](https://mailgun.com/), there are other providers, we'll use this.
+We need to install the `email` package from meteor, then we have to set up an email provider like [Mailgun], there are other providers, we'll use this.

 Get an account, by default we get a sandbox URL from Mailgun, but we can create a custom domain, too.
 For the sandbox URL you can only send emails to 5 authenticated emails, this is to prevent spam.
 I think that if you set up your domain you don't have this limitation.